FeralInteractive/romeremastered/RomeRemastered204.md

 #### Allow using the "capability" settlement condition on capabilities and recruitment

 This would allow you to use items like the level of law in a settlement as a condition of recruitment on a building.
-You could for example have a unit only recruitable if certain settlement conditions are met.
+You can see a list of the [Building Capabilties](/documentation/data_file_guides/building_capabilties.md) here.

 #### Add the ability to specify custom strings in building capabilities